srcsouvik/sdwan_eve_ng_lab/README.md

 * Border Router: CSR1000v - 3GB RAM, 1 vCPU
 * 2 vEdges router: 2 GB RAM and 1 vCPU each

-When the full lab is running the gsn3 VM CPU 28.5%; RAM 85.9%.
 ## 1.3.
 Control Plane setup
 First thing in SDWAN is to bring up the control plane for this we will focus on the below section of the topology